BohdanKoleiko/HamaHs/README.md

 - 👋 Hi, I’m Bohdan Koleiko, a Front-end developer.
-- 📫 How to reach me?
-You can write me on Telegram: @HamaHss or email: bogdankol@icloud.com
+- 📫 Contacts to reach me - Telegram: @HamaHss or email: bogdankol@icloud.com

 <!---
 HamaHs/HamaHs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.